AnghelLeonard/Hibernate-SpringBoot/README.md

 16. **[The Best Way To Map The `@OneToMany` Bidirectional Association](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootOneToManyBidirectional)**

-**Description:** This application is a proof of concept of how is correct to implement the bidirectional `@OneToMany` association.
+**Description:** This application is a proof of concept of how is correct to implement the bidirectional `@OneToMany` association from the performance perspective.

 **Key points:**
 - always cascade from parent to child